Contact the Fermilab Saturday Morning Physics team.

 Rosa Foote, Fermilab – Program assistant

 Ms. Foote is the SMP administrative assistant, within the Fermilab Diversity and Inclusion office.
-She has worked at Fermilab for more than ten years, and prior to that worked at our sister lab, Argonne.
+She has worked at Fermilab for more than ten years, and prior to that worked at nearby Argonne National Laboratory.

 Ting Li, Fermilab – On-site coordinator

 Dr. Li the Leon Lederman Fellow at the Fermilab Center for Particle Astrophysics.
-She was a graduate student at Texas A&M University, working in the Munnerlyn Astronomical Instrumentation Lab.
+She received her PhD from Texas A&M University, where she worked in the Munnerlyn Astronomical Instrumentation Lab.
 She was undergraduate at Fudan University in Shanghai, China, with a major in Physics and a minor in Diplomacy.

 Find out more about Ting.